-The National Board for the 2020/2021 term is comprised of 7 officers elected by the National Council and one appointed Deputy.
+The National Board for the 2020/2021 term is comprised of six officers elected by the National Council and two appointed Deputies.

-The first National Council Meeting of ELSA UK during this term is due to be hosted in Glasgow in the autumn.
+The first Online National Council Meeting of ELSA UK during this term is due to be hosted by ELSA Glasgow.

 I was born and raised in a very small town in the UK.
 However, due to the hard work of my single mother, I was able to travel and meet a diverse range of people and expand my world view.
 Due to this, I gained an interest in International Law and the plight of refugees in these systems.

 I am a law graduate from the University of Nottingham, where ELSA was a major part of my life for the past 4 years.
 I have been privileged to witness the community of ELSA and the amazing opportunities that it offers to law students.
 What I find the most inspiring about ELSA is the values it extols.

 This academic year I will hold the positions of Deputy President of ELSA United Kingdom.
 I will work hard to show the network they can place their trust in me, before the first NCM in Glasgow.
 I plan to take the success of previous ELSA UK Boards and implement the benefits that will come with CIC status.
 Forming a strong foundation for the future growth of ELSA UK, providing increased support to our Local Groups, enabling a sustainable and efficient growth for our network

 Originally from the Southwest of the UK, I moved to the West Midlands to read International Law.
 It was at Coventry University that I was first exposed to ELSA and I became the President of ELSA Coventry shortly after, at the end of my first year at university.
 My board and I have succeeded in growing ELSA Coventry from an initiative to a member group over the past two years, a feat which I am incredibly proud of.